 On site – Tracking Our Interest

-Years ago I studied for a couple of years with Bill Palmer, a wonderful teacher based in the UK who synthesises Traditional Chinese Medicine, developmental movement and gestalt theory into something he calls movement shiatsu.
+Many years ago, I studied for a couple of years with Bill Palmer, a wonderful teacher based in the UK who synthesises Traditional Chinese Medicine (TCM), developmental movement and gestalt theory into something he calls Movement Shiatsu.
 During this time I learned a process from which he called the The Energetics Of The Gestalt Cycle.
 I simplified it and adapted it for dancers, calling it Tracking Our Interest.

 It’s interesting to watch how people gravitate to the part of the cycle that their system is calling for: some in deep rest; some choosing long journeys; and some engaged in relating to something for an extended period of time.

 I like it because it is a physical practice in which the task is to track and follow our interest as it grows and diminishes; in doing so we get a chance to identify what being interested feels like as a physical sensation.
-For me it’s one way to address the question, what am I truly interested in? or alternatively, where is my attention?
+For me it’s one way to address the question, what am I truly interested in?
+Or alternatively, where is my attention now?

 One possible practical application of this approach is in the initial site visit, where an architect(s) encounter a site they will plan for for the first time.
 Traditionally they will photograph and measure in order to map the site.
 But what of other ways to gather information and map besides the visual and the quantifiable?